Cecilapp/Cecil/docs/4-Configuration.md

 ### metatags

-_metatags_ are SEO helpers that can be injected automatically in the `<head>` by including the [`partials/metatags.html.twig`](https://github.com/Cecilapp/Cecil/blob/master/resources/layouts/partials/metatags.html.twig) template.
+_metatags_ are SEO and social helpers that can be automatically  injected in the `<head>`, with the _partial_ template [`metatags.html.twig`](https://github.com/Cecilapp/Cecil/blob/master/resources/layouts/partials/metatags.html.twig).

 *[SEO]: Search Engine Optimization